Messerle History, Family Crest & Coats of Arms

 Early Origins of the Messerle family

-Another 259 words (18 lines of text) covering the years 1835, 1685, 1735 and 1835 are included under the topic Early Messerle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Messerle research.
+Another 130 words (9 lines of text) covering the years 1835, 1685, 1735 and 1835 are included under the topic Early Messerle History in all our PDF Extended History products and printed products wherever possible.

 Messerle Spelling Variations